-On behalf of the Board of Directors, we invite you to attend the annual meeting of shareholders of The Brink's Company on Friday, May 4, 2018 at 10:00 a.m. local time at the Hilton Dallas/Southlake Town Square, 1400 Plaza Place, Southlake, Texas 76092.
+On behalf of the Board of Directors, we invite you to attend the annual meeting of shareholders of The Brink's Company on Thursday, May 2, 2019 at 10:00 a.m. local time at the Hilton Dallas/Southlake Town Square, 1400 Plaza Place, Southlake, Texas 76092.

-2017 has been a year of tremendous growth for our company.
-We've seen improvement in each of our financial metrics that guide our compensation decisions, including revenue, operating profit and earnings per share, and we moved quickly to execute on our strategy to accelerate profitable growth through acquisitions.
-For 2017, we reported full-year operating profit on a GAAP basis of \$274 million (vs. \$185 million in 2016) and full year non-GAAP operating profit of \$281 million (vs. \$216 million in 2016).
-Our operating margin rate on a GAAP basis was 8.2% (vs. 6.1% in 2016) and on a non-GAAP basis was 8.8% (vs. 7.4% in 2016).
-Earnings per share for 2017 was \$0.33 on a GAAP basis and \$3.03 on a non-GAAP basis.
-Our shareholders saw stock price appreciation of approximately 90% between January 1, 2017 and December 31, 2017 and we increased our quarterly dividend by 50% from \$0.10 to \$0.15 per share in May.
-We also completed a comprehensive refinancing of our debt structure in October to facilitate the execution of our multi-year growth strategy.

-In 2017, our shareholders approved the 2017 Equity Incentive Plan, allowing our Board to continue to award a meaningful portion of each executive's total compensation in the form of equity-based awards, further strengthening alignment between executives and shareholders.
-Our Compensation Committee and Board continue to adhere to a philosophy that aligns pay and performance through awards of annual and long-term incentives that balance management performance and shareholder alignment.
-As we enter 2018, we remain dedicated to growing our Company and continuing to deliver value to our shareholders, while maintaining our high standards of corporate governance and our unwavering commitment to safety and security for our customers and employees.
+2018 was another year of significant growth for Brink's.
+We saw improvement in our financial results as we continued to execute on our strategy to accelerate profitable growth through acquisitions, including Dunbar Armored in the U.S., as well as organic margin improvement.
+We reported full year Operating Profit on a GAAP basis of \$275 million (vs. \$274 million in 2017) and non-GAAP Operating Profit of \$347 million, compared to \$281 million in 2017.
+Our Operating Margin Rate on a GAAP basis was 7.9% (vs. 8.2% in 2017) and on a non-GAAP basis was 10.1% (vs. 8.8% in 2017).
+Earnings per share was \$(0.65) on a GAAP basis and \$3.46 on a non-GAAP basis.
+Our Compensation Committee and Board continue to adhere to a philosophy that aligns pay and performance through awards of annual and long-term incentives that balance management performance and shareholder returns.
+As we enter 2019, we remain dedicated to growing our Company and continuing to deliver value to our shareholders, while maintaining our high standards of corporate governance and our unwavering commitment to safety and security for our customers and employees.